-Axle Weight.
+Axle weight.
 The weight transmitted to the ground by one axle or one set of axles.

-Tire Load.
+Tire load.
 The maximum safe weight a tire can carry at a specified pressure.
 This rating is stated on the side of each tire.

-Suspension Systems.
+Suspension systems.
 Suspension systems have a manufacturer's weight capacity rating.

-Coupling Device Capacity.
+Coupling device capacity.
 Coupling devices are rated for the maximum weight they can pull and/or carry.

-3.2.2 - Legal Weight Limits
+3.2.2 LEGAL WEIGHT LIMITS

 You must keep weights within legal limits.
-States have maximums for GVWRs, GCWRs, and axle weights.
+States have maximums for GVWRs, GCWRs and axle weights.
 Often, maximum axle weights are set by a bridge formula.
 A bridge formula permits less maximum axle weight for axles that are closer together.
 This is to prevent overloading bridges and roadways.

-Overloading can have bad effects on steering, braking, and speed control.
-Overloaded trucks have to go very slowly on upgrades.
+Overloading can have bad effects on steering, braking and speed control.
+Overloaded trucks need to go very slowly on upgrades.
 Worse, they may gain too much speed on downgrades.
 Stopping distance increases.
-Brakes can fail when forced to work too hard.
+Brakes can fail when they are forced to work too hard.